tanvibhakta/handbook/README.md

 * [Lennart Goedhart](https://github.com/pazaan)
 * [Nick Riggall](http://nicholasriggall.com/)
 * [Paul Forgione](https://twitter.com/PaulForgione)

-We hope that many more people will suggest ways for us to improve these policies!

 The first version of the Clef handbook would not have been possible without the thoughtful input from these great folks: